 Homeless man, 48, accused of causing Palisades fire

 Ramon Santos Rodriguez, 48, was taken into custody Sunday afternoon and booked on suspicion of felony arson, said Officer Lizeth Lomeli, a Los Angeles police spokeswoman.
-He was being held on $101,000 bail, she said.
+He was being held on $101,000 bail.

 At around 10 p.m.
 Friday, firefighters responded to multiple fires in the steep and remote terrain in the 1800 block of Michael Lane.

 On Saturday morning, helicopter pilots saw a man moving through the brush along a hillside near the fire and igniting additional fires, the Los Angeles Fire Department said in a statement.

 Los Angeles County sheriff’s deputies were lowered into the brush to try to find and apprehend the man, officials said, but retreated because of fast-growing fires.

 At about 11 a.m.
 Sunday, a private security guard saw a man matching the suspect’s description emerging from the brush in the 1200 block of Palisades Drive and called police.
 Rodriguez was taken into custody and then brought to the hospital for smoke inhalation, fire officials said.

 He was not identified until Tuesday by authorities.
 Investigators were expected to present their case for filing consideration to the Los Angeles County District Attorney’s Office.

 All evacuation orders were lifted Monday; and an evacuation warning was also canceled Tuesday.